vukoviclab/LocalDielectricMD/README.md

 <h2>Volume of selections</h2>

 Our code calculates the volume of a selection based on the number of molecules present within the defined selection.
-The `volume.tcl` script is used to compute the volume, while `avg-std-mol.tcl` calculates the time-averaged volume over a user-defined range.
+The `volume.tcl` script is used to compute the volume, while `avg-std-mol-vol.tcl` calculates the time-averaged volume over a user-defined range.

 <h2>Epsilon calculation</h2>